Our Curriculum

 Intent

-At St. Wilfrid’s Church of England Primary Academy, we aim to provide a literacy-rich curriculum that is broad and balanced, and meets the needs of the children in our Church Community.
-We aim to motivate and inspire children through a curriculum that engages and challenges all learners, regardless of their background, giving them the firm foundations to flourish in their primary education at St. Wilfrid’s and succeed in life.
+At St. Wilfrid’s Church of England Primary Academy, we aim to provide a literacy-rich curriculum that is broad, balanced, and tailored to the needs of the children in our Church community.
+We aim to motivate and inspire through a curriculum that engages and challenges all learners, regardless of their background, giving them firm foundations to flourish in their primary education and succeed in life.

-Our ambitious curriculum is designed to deepen knowledge and develop skills, with literacy at the heart, ensuring effective progression within each subject discipline and across all year groups.
-Our ambition is to develop the ‘whole child’, nurturing children’s talents and celebrating their achievements and successes, both academically and in areas such as ‘The Arts’ and ‘PE and Sport’.
+Our ambitious curriculum is designed to deepen knowledge and develop skills, with literacy at its heart.
+It ensures effective progression within each subject and across all year groups.
+We aim to develop the whole child, nurturing individual talents and celebrating achievements both academically and in areas such as the Arts, PE, and Sport.

-Our Christian Values and Distinctiveness, alongside our Christian Vision of ‘I can do all things through Christ who strengthens me,’ Philippians 4:13, are at the core of our curriculum and all that we do at St. Wilfrid’s.
+Our Christian values and distinctiveness, alongside our vision of “I can do all things through Christ who strengthens me” (Philippians 4:13), are at the heart of our curriculum and underpin everything we do at St. Wilfrid’s.

 Implementation